Amruth-AK/accident-severity-prediction/README.md

 | MLP | 41.7% | 0.3043 | 0.1019 | 0.1108 |
 | FT-Transformer | 52.9% | 0.3559 | 0.1073 | 0.1669 |

-Macro F1 is the primary metric — it weights all four classes equally, which matters when two of them (Class 1 and Class 4) represent fewer than 4% of the data combined.
+Macro F1 is the primary metric, it weights all four classes equally, which matters when two of them (Class 1 and Class 4) represent fewer than 4% of the data combined.

 **Best model:** LightGBM tuned with Optuna + per-class threshold adjustment — **Macro F1: 0.5070**, Accuracy: 75.0%.